perkinssibyl076/notes/README.md

 Another pearl is "Make it work, make it right, make it fast" in that order.
 This emphasizes the importance of following a sequential process where initially you ensure your program functions correctly, then refactor for clarity and adherence to best practices, and only in the final stage focus on performance optimizations.

 Lastly, "Code is read much more often than it is written."
 This highlights the significance of writing clean, understandable code as its readability will impact how effectively others (and future you) can work with it.
 Remember, good code not only executes well but also communicates its intent clearly to human readers.

+# 2024-02-15
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This can help you become a more valuable asset to your team or organization and increase your job security.

+One way to achieve this is by setting aside time each week to read and research related articles, blogs, and tutorials.
+You can also participate in online forums and communities where you can discuss ideas and learn from other developers.
+Additionally, attending conferences, workshops, or meetups related to the industry can provide valuable networking opportunities and a deeper understanding of the field.